slutske22/tilt-saturate/README.md

 - Mac OS Catalina 10.15.6, Chrome Version 84.0.4147.125
 - XCode iPhone 11 simulator, iOS 13.7, Safari Browser
 - iPhone 11 Pro, iOS 13.7, Safari Browser

-## Central Concept

-tilt-saturate uses [react-webcam](https://github.com/mozmorris/react-webcam), a simple solution to creating a `<video>` component which displays the webcam feed of the user's device.
-When the webcam component mounts, it checks to see if the `window` has a `DeviceOrientationEvent` property.
-If so, it attaches a listener to the `deviceorientation` event and stores the `gamma` position variable from the event.
-Based on the value of `gamma`, which is the tilt orientation of the device in the same plane as the screen, a [css filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) is updated on the `<Webcam />` component via the `style` prop.

 ## Challenges